brillout/goldpage/docs/readme.template.md

 But if you are still evaluating whether to use Goldpage, then this section will give you a sneak peek into how Goldpage allows you to build any kind of app.

+Goldpage gives you three page configs `renderToHtml`, `renderToDom`, and `renderHtmlAtBuildTime` that allow you to build any kind of app.
+Thinking in terms of "do I want my page to be rendered to the DOM" and "do I want my page to be rendered to HTML?
+At build-time or request-time?" will feel more natural than thinking in terms of "SPA", "SSR", etc.
+We further elaborate in the next secion !VAR|LINK HOW_IT_WORKS.

 By default Goldpage renders your pages only in the browser to the DOM.